-How employees can search for and recognize workplace violence hazards and risk factors associated with the three types of workplace violence.
+How employees can search for and recognize workplace violence hazards and risk factors associated with the four types of workplace violence.

-How to report workplace violence incidents, threats, or concerns to the school or two law enforcement without fear of reprisal from the school or the individual against whom the report is filed.
+How to report workplace violence incidents, threats, or concerns to the school or to law enforcement without fear of reprisal from the school or the individual against whom the report is filed.

 Ways to defuse hostile or threatening situations.